This course is designed to help you get a standard format established in the area of conducting Christian

 6). be able to teach the Bible (communication skills)

-7). not an alcoholic (no abuse of alcohol or mind altering substances)
+alcoholic (no abuse of alcohol or mind altering substances)

 8). non violent